 Your database is now ready to receive data!
 So far your database simply stores information and allows you to come and look at it for reference.
 But the true power of a database comes from the clever data mining it can do to collate information from across multiple tables to extract the details that you need to know.
 If you wish to expand your database to do such a thing, then read on…Next Page >

 Contact management is just the beginning for most databases; we at Software-Matters can produce databases that apply to any and all aspects of your business and link all your operations together into one system.
 If you need a professionally made bespoke database of any kind then contact us to discuss your needs and decide whether you would like our database experts to craft a system designed to meet your business’s needs, no matter the size.

-Software-Matters is an all-UK software development team based in Gillingham, Dorset, and close to the county borders of Somerset, Wiltshire and Hampshire.
-Nearby cities include Bournemouth, Poole, Southampton, Bristol, Bath and Salisbury.
+Software-Matters is an all-UK software development team based in Gillingham, Dorset, and close to Wiltshire, Somerset and Hampshire.
+Nearby cities include Southampton, Bristol, Bath, Bournemouth, Poole and Salisbury.